Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 The pressure is mounting.
 The final report looms, a testament to my dedication and progress.
 I must pull myself together, channel my focus, and transform this beautiful canvas into a functional, engaging game.
 It's a race against time, a test of my abilities, but I'm determined to see this through.
 The hub world, my creation, will come to life.

+A wave of pure, unadulterated frustration washed over me today, threatening to drown my entire project.
+I swear, sometimes this game development process feels like a cruel, twisted joke.
+I was on the verge of progress, finally diving into the collision implementation on a fresh, clean branch.
+But fate, it seems, had other plans.

+As soon as I switched to the new branch, a horrifying sight met my eyes: devastation.
+My meticulously crafted decorations, the trees, the bushes, the houses – all reduced to gaping, maddening question marks.
+It was as if a digital vandal had swept through my world, erasing everything I'd painstakingly placed.
+A pit of dread opened in my stomach.
+How?
+How could this have happened?
+I combed through the Git history, searching for clues, but found nothing.
+Just a gaping void where my decorations once stood.

+I felt a surge of anger, a burning resentment towards the fickle nature of technology.
+Hours of work, vanished in an instant.
+The meticulous placement, the careful consideration of each element – all for naught.
+It was a gut punch, a brutal reminder of the fragility of digital creations.

+Now, I'm forced to backtrack, to return to the main branch and salvage what I can.
+I'll painstakingly recreate the decorations, ensuring every tree and bush is in its rightful place.
+I'll commit and push, securing my work against the digital gremlins that seem determined to sabotage my efforts.
+And then, only then, will I dare to venture back into the collision branch.

+It's a tedious, infuriating setback.
+But I refuse to be defeated.
+I'll rebuild, I'll persevere, and I'll emerge from this ordeal stronger.
+The collision implementation will be done, the game will be built, and I'll prove that even the most frustrating glitches can't extinguish my determination.
+The decorations are going back, I will get this right.
+One.
+Tile.
+At.
+A. Time.